 In its seconds year, the VAC program will run for 8 weeks during the summer of 2018 for rising sophomores.

 Interested students must submit an application.
-A committee of UH faculty will review the applications and select approximately 12 students for participation in the program.
+A committee of UH faculty will review the applications and invite selected candidates for interviews.
+Approximately 10 students would be recommended for participation in the program.

 Time & Place

-In 2017 the program will start on June 19 and run until August 11.
-Activities will take place from 9:30 to 4:30 Monday through Friday in the CACDS office suite in the Multidisciplinary Research and Engineering Building (MREB suite 205) on the UH campus.
+In 2018, the program will start mid June and run until mid August.
+Activities will take place from 9:30 am to 4:30 pm Monday through Friday in the CACDS office suite in the Multidisciplinary Research and Engineering Building (MREB suite 205) on the UH campus.

-In the first few weeks there will be applications-oriented lectures 5 hours every day, with the rest of the time devoted to practical exercises on state-of-the-art computing equipment and the pursuit of small projects.
+For first several weeks, there will be applications-oriented lectures during first half of the day, with the rest of the time devoted to practical exercises on state-of-the-art computing equipment and the pursuit of small projects.
 The lectures will cover: